 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly defines its scope (Groq API performance optimization), lists concrete capabilities, provides explicit 'use when' guidance, and includes natural trigger phrases.
+This is a well-crafted skill description that clearly defines its scope (Groq API performance optimization), lists specific techniques, provides explicit 'Use when' guidance, and includes natural trigger phrases.
 It uses proper third-person voice and is concise without being vague.
-The Groq-specific focus makes it highly distinctive among potential competing skills.
+The only minor note is that it could potentially mention specific Groq model names for even richer trigger coverage, but this is a strong description overall.

 | Dimension | Reasoning | Score |